likhithm/CodingAssesment/README.md

    3. Type "1" and press ENTER to input the string or 2 to EXIT.

-# OPTION 2 :  You can use IDE's like Eclipse or IntelliJ IDEA
+# OPTION 2 :  Install JDK and JRE and run on any IDE's like Eclipse or Terminal;
 (JDK Version : > 10.0.0)

   1. Install latest JDK : https://www.oracle.com/java/technologies/javase-downloads.html